 - Promote diversity and inclusion in the profession by assisting law firms and corporations in adopting best practices

-- Provide professional experience, development and educational programs for inner-city students interested in pursuing legal careers
+- Provide professional experience, development and educational programs for New York City students interested in pursuing legal careers

-- Provide mental health services and substance abuse counseling to New York City legal professionals
+- Provide mental health services and substance use counseling to New York City legal professionals